good-loop/doc/pages/policy/GDPR.md

 ## Is it valid to incentivise data collection?

-Yes.
+Yes :)

-The issue arises because consent from the user must be "freely given", and that means you cannot make consent a requirement for services unless it is needed for the service.
+The issue arises because consent from the user must be "freely given", and that means you cannot make consent a requirement for a service unless it is _needed_ for the service.
 This sounds like a problem for incentivised data collection (since the data isn't needed for the incentive).
 However the ICO advice on this matter allows for things like loyalty schemes, where data collection is incentivised.